-C. Lot Consolidation.

-- a.
+- A. Intent.
+The DMU Development Incentives provide incentives for the development of certain land uses to help implement the goals and policies of the City's General Plan. - B. Lot Consolidation. - a.
 In order to encourage the assembly of smaller existing lots into larger lots that can be more efficiently developed into a mixed-use project, the following incentives are offered: - i.
 Reduction in required parking for a mixed-use project when approved in compliance with Chapter 17.52.060. - ii.
 Increase in maximum floor area ratio (FAR) up to a maximum of 10 percent. - iii.
-Reduction in public and/or private open space requirements, up to a maximum of 10 percent. - b.
+Reduction in public and/or private open space requirements, up to a maximum of 10 percent. - a.
 Eligibility for Incentives. - Consolidation of existing small lots into a development project site of one acre or greater up to two acres shall be eligible for any two of the allowable incentives identified above. - ii.
-Consolidation of existing small lots into a development project site of two acres or greater shall be eligible for all three of the allowable incentives identified above. - c.
-Lot Area Requirements.
+Consolidation of existing small lots into a development project site of two acres or greater shall be eligible for all three of the allowable incentives identified above. - b.
+Lot Area Requirements. - i.
+The size and shape of each newly created lot shall be adequate to allow the full development of the allowed uses in a manner consistent with the following:

-- i.
-The size and shape of each newly created lot shall be adequate to allow the full development of the allowed uses in a manner consistent with the following: - The lot consolidation is consistent with the City's adopted General Plan and all applicable requirements of the Subdivision Map Act, Zoning Code and/or Building Code. - 2.
+- The lot consolidation is consistent with the City's adopted General Plan and all applicable requirements of the Subdivision Map Act, Zoning Code and/or Building Code. - 2.
 The lot consolidation does not require relocation of existing easements, utilities, or infrastructure serving adjacent lots, parcels, public lands, or streets. - 3.
-The lot consolidation will not impair existing access or create a need for access to adjacent lots or parcels.

-C. Grocery Stores and Food Markets.
+The lot consolidation will not impair existing access or create a need for access to adjacent lots or parcels. - B. Grocery Stores and Food Markets. - a.

-- a.
 Development incentives.
-Any proposed grocery or food market that devotes 30 percent or more of selling space to perishable fresh food items, proposed in an area where there is no other grocery or food market within a one-mile buffer as measured from closest points of each property, shall qualify to utilize the following incentives.
-Incentives may be used individually or together where the configuration requirements are met. - Intensity Incentive.
-The total gross square footage (GFA) of a grocery market shall not count toward the maximum FAR of a parcel or project. - ii.
-Parking Incentives.
-Grocery or food market required parking spaces: - Shall be counted as guest spaces for any residential units developed as part of a horizontal or vertical mixed-use project; - Shall reduce by 1 space per 1,000 sf if located within a 1/4 mile of a transit stop and bicycle parking is provided on-site, or if the grocery market is developed in a vertical mixed-use format. - 3.
-Up to 25 percent of proposed surface parking spaces may be placed between the property frontage and the proposed primary building.
+Any proposed grocery or food market that devotes 30 percent or more of selling space to perishable fresh food items, proposed in an area where there is no other grocery or food market within a one-mile buffer as measured from closest points of each property, shall qualify to utilize the following incentives. - Intensity Incentive.
+The total gross square footage (GFA) of a grocery market shall not count toward the maximum FAR of a parcel or project. - Up to 25 percent of proposed surface parking spaces may be placed between the property frontage and the proposed primary building.